 All societies have ‘social norms’ around gender – rules or codes which are deeply held, profound cultural ideas about what men and women are, what their roles and behaviour should be, and what they do and do not deserve.

 These ‘rules’ are an essential part of what makes some men feel entitled to commit violence against women (she’s my wife/girlfriend and I can; that kind of woman deserves this) and to feel confident that they will get away with it (I know other people agree with me about women like her), and they ensure that others in the community ignore, minimise or even excuse violence, especially by tending to scrutinise women’s behaviour much more than men’s.

 So, violence against women and girls is deeply related to women’s inequality.

 What EVAW Coalition and our members are doing to end violence against women and girls

 The women who have named and challenged and organised support services and resistance to men’s violence against women believe it is not inevitable and that we can prevent it.

-The EVAW Coalition’s members set up our Coalition in 2005 to campaign for changes in government policy, at national and local level, to bring together action on the different forms of abuse and to try to prevent it as well as just responding after it has happened.
+The EVAW Coalition’s members set up our Coalition in 2005 to campaign for changes in government policy, at the national and local level, to bring together action on the different forms of abuse and to try to prevent it as well as responding after it has happened.